 Fine.
 I’ll stretch.

-At the end, she had us lie there and relax while she placed cool lemon water towels on our foreheads.
-When she got to me, she de-slouched my shoulders, and plopped the towel on my brow.
+In the end, she had us lie there and relax while she placed cool lemon water towels on our foreheads.
+When she got to me, she de-slouched my shoulders and plopped the towel on my brow.
 I relaxed and dreamed of infused martinis: “Dance of the Sugar Rimmed Goose.”